draeger-lab/refinegems/README.md

 # refineGEMs
 `refineGEMs` is a python package intended to help with the curation of genome-scale metabolic models (GEMS). </br>

-> [!WARNING]
-> 🚧 The documentation is currently under heavy-rework!
-> The documentation can be found [here](https://refinegems.readthedocs.io/en/latest/).🚧

 <!-- TOC -->